The

 an expression has both

-and other operands, PL/SQL implicitly converts the SIMPLE_INTEGER
+SIMPLE_INTEGER and other operands, PL/SQL implicitly converts the SIMPLE_INTEGER values toPLS_INTEGER NOT NULL.

 The